MagicJenny/git-exercise/README.md

 # git-exercise
-This is an exercise from altcademy cours
+This is a completed exercise!
-Like this I will create new commits.